 Want to know about life beyond F-1 or J-1 status?
 Wondering about your options after OPT or Academic Training?
 Join us for a presentation on H1-B visas, O-1 visas, TN visas, and other visa types available to internationals.
 An immigration attorney will be present to answer all of your questions and address your concerns.

-In addition, during the school year ISS organizes a weekly Coffee and Tea event on Thursdays between 2:00 and 4:00 p.m. in the lobby of 6 East 16th Street.
-Stop by to get a free cup of freshly brewed coffee or tea and a snack, meet new friends, and learn about upcoming ISS programs.
+In addition, during the school year ISSS organizes a weekly Coffee and Tea event on Thursdays between 2:00 and 4:00 p.m. in the lobby of 6 East 16th Street.
+Stop by to get a free cup of freshly brewed coffee or tea and a snack, meet new friends, and learn about upcoming ISSS programs.
 All are welcome!

 Please do not hesitate to email us at firstname.lastname@example.org if you have any questions or concerns as you begin your adventure at The New School.
 And remember to add us on Facebook—we post daily updates, remind you about deadlines, post immigration news, and advise you about free programs and fun things to do.